JorritKornelis/JorritKornelisWebsite/README.md

 ## Who am i

 My name is Jorrit Kornelis and i am currently a student at Deltion college in the netherlands.

-You can use the [editor on GitHub](https://github.com/JorritKornelis/MyWebsite/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This site is about my portfolio and all the other things i did for my education.

 ### Markdown